Ayush-dev-45/Taxi-book_Distributed_System/backend/README.md

 ### Request Body

-The request body should be in JSON format and include the following fields:
+The request body should be in JSON format and included the following fields:

 - `fullname` (object):
   - `firstname` (string, required): User's first name (minimum 3 characters).